liyong31/liyong31.github.io/README.md

 ## News
 <!-- Your news content goes here -->
 <!-- First 5 news items -->
+**July 9, 2024**
+Our paper titled "DAG-Based Compositional Approaches for LTLf to DFA Conversions" has been accepted to FMCAD'24.
+This is joint work with [Suguman Bansal](https://suguman.github.io/) and her undergraduate student Yash Kankariya.

 **June 11, 2024**
 Our paper titled "DFAMiner: Mining minimal separating DFAs from labelled samples" has been accepted to FM'24.
 This is joint work with [Daniele Dell'Erba](https://cgi.csc.liv.ac.uk/~dde/) and [Sven Schewe](https://cgi.csc.liv.ac.uk/~sven/).